2018 Sponsorship Opportunities

 It was one of the coolest feelings to have won that race.
 Being there in the final and just having the opportunity to win was enough.
 On top of that, the three other finalist gave me the congrats after the 4 laps and we all celebrated with wheelies and donuts and then some high fives all around in turn 4.
 I look up to all those guys and for them to be excited for me meant a lot.
 I can't thank those guys enough along with the rest of the field who all rode well to put on such a good show.

 Here's to the 2015 season, I cannot thank family friends and sponsors enough.
-My mom and dad, my girlfriend Sarah, Jimmy Anderson & Allstar Kia of San Bernardino, Paul & Elise, Pavement Recycling Systems & Pavement Coatings Co., Doug Ford, TMG Racing, Joker Machine, Oakley, Lucas Oil, Craig & Maggie Hashey, Fraser Dunnett, Brad Pappalardo, Ronnie Scopellite, Denny Scopellite, Tim Gomez, Scott Talkington, Tyson & Sarah Talkington, Carrie Hancock, Geoff Herkner, Steve Wells, Kiwi Covers, and just everyone who has been supportive.
+My mom and dad, Jimmy Anderson & Allstar Kia of San Bernardino, Paul & Elise, Pavement Recycling Systems & Pavement Coatings Co., Doug Ford, TMG Racing, Joker Machine, Oakley, Lucas Oil, Craig & Maggie Hashey, Fraser Dunnett, Brad Pappalardo, Ronnie Scopellite, Denny Scopellite, Tim Gomez, Scott Talkington, Tyson & Sarah Talkington, Carrie Hancock, Geoff Herkner, Steve Wells, Kiwi Covers, and just everyone who has been supportive.

 The Start of the 2015 Season